fedefary/signer/README.md

 The property for the hashing algorithm is *ffsec.signer.algorithm* and the possible values are MD5, SHA-1 and SHA-256.

+*Is important to define the same algorithm on both client and server SpringBoot services to avoid problems*

 The library uses a randomic seed for the signature generation, this seed is combined with the secret key and finally hashed, this process guarantee high security.